huridocs/uwazi-documentation/admin-docs/how-to-configure-the-menu-navigation-bar.md

-# HOW TO CONFIGURE THE MENU / NAVIGATION BAR
+# How to Configure the Menu / Navigation Bar

 ## Add pages to the main header